 According to Zanobia Jefferson, it was, in part, segregation that spirited the Highwaymen to become artists.
 They were outsiders to the art world and painting gave them not only a job but also a name, one they could sign on a piece of Upson board.
 Zora Neale Hurston, who spent the 1950s in Fort Pierce—the last ten years of her life—knew that the verbal and visual arts could liberate African Americans.
 For her, riots were not the answer.
 Nonetheless, as was true in so many other cities and towns during the Civil Rights Movement, in 1970, riots broke out in Fort Pierce.
 While most residents don’t want to talk about the violence, they acknowledge that it was a dark time in the city’s history.

 Today, as galleries, art fairs, and festivals are open to everyone regardless of race or ethnicity, these venues are primarily where the Highwaymen sell their works.
 Selling door-to-door is no longer necessary.

 Lincoln Park, Fort Pierce’s “Colored Town”

 The spaces to which Fort Pierce’s African Americans had easy access were limited.
 But the Indian River was close by where blacks could fish or commune with nature.
-And Bean Backus’ studio was a short walk away, welcoming young blacks into an integrated space where creativity, music, and conversation included them.
+And Bean Backus’ studio was a short walk away, welcoming young blacks into an integrated space where creativity, music and conversation included them.

 A small renaissance is now taking place in Lincoln Park.
 Avenue D now sports freshly painted buildings with Caribbean colors.
 You can get a home cooked meal at Granny’s Kitchen, where Highwaymen still hang out.
-There is a barbeque joint with pool tables in the adjacent room, and a number of places where one can worship.
+There is a barbecue joint with pool tables in the adjacent room, and a number of places where one can worship.
 The Highwaymen’s legacy marks the renaissance.